Frequently Asked Questions

 You can find the nearest GUM clinic check if you can get free testing kits here: Find a Chlamydia Test.

 If you think you are at risk of other STIs such as gonorrhoea or syphilis we always advise to do a full check-up at your local GUM clinic.
 Most offer morning walk ins without an appointment and you will find out the results anonymously within a few days.
+Once you or your partner have had a positive chlamydia test, you can get chlamydia treatment here.

-Once you are certain you have an infection (either through a positive test or your sexual partner testing positive), you can get antibiotic tablets from your GP or a regulated online GP such as e-Surgery.com.
+Once you are certain you have an infection (either through a positive test or your sexual partner testing positive), you can get antibiotic tablets from your GP or a regulated online prescriber such as e-Surgery.com.